Apartment, Accommodation & Rooms in San Francisco

 A visit to San Francisco wouldn’t be complete without a visit to Alcatraz

 , the world’s most notorious prison.
-To reach the island on which the prison lies you must take a boat – get there early as the boats soon fill up during the tourist season.
+To reach the island on which the prison lies you must take a boat – book your tickets quite far in advance as places fill up during the tourist season.
 Tours run seven days a week – we loved the Alcatraz Night Tour which gives you the opportunity to take a tour of the prison by night.
 An audio guide provided with the tour features atmospheric sound effects to add spooky depth to your visit!
 You’ll learn a great deal about the prison including some of the amazing attempts to escape it!

 San Francisco International Airport

 is located 13 miles from the Downtown area of the city.
 We recommend you take public transport to and from the city and there are plenty of options available to you.
 The BART high speed rail connection links the airport with San Francisco and there are also SAMTRAM buses that serve the city.
 The journey from San Francisco Airport to Downtown takes 20 minutes.
 Getting around San Francisco is easy and fun!
 Experiencing the city’s iconic cable cars (or trolleys) is a must and you get to see so much of the city whilst you ride around.
 San Francisco is known as one of the easiest cities in the world to navigate so we’re sure you won’t have a problem getting around!
+This means that you do not have to worry about the location of your San Francisco rental apartment, allowing you to focus on affordability at lot more.
 Several ferry services operate in the bay and serve various parts of the Bay Area – viewing the city from the sea is interesting too.
 If you are planning a holiday in California, San Francisco is a great starting point.
 The world famous Yosemite National Park

 is located to the east of city and can be reached in under 4 hours of driving.
 Big Sur National